HePeng2016/CFSP/README.md

   The first symbol is the tag for each sequence.

-  The config file is necessary that exist in the same directory.
+  The config file is necessary that exist in the same directory with data file. if not,the path of config file must be specified.

+  e.g

+      motifTools  Gen  SimpleFile  -config  configPATH/config

 # Encapsulated Commands